MileHacker Logo

 Gluten-Free

-Naturally gluten-free options include rice dishes (pulao).
+Naturally gluten-no-cost alternatives include rice dishes (pulao).

 Lentil dishes (daal) are typically gluten-free.